xgr19/Mousika/readme.md

-# Mousika of In-Network Intelligence in IEEE INFOCOM22
+# Mousika Series of In-Network Intelligence in INFOCOM22 and ToN23
-**More information about us** https://xgr19.github.io
+**More information about us** [https://xgr19.github.io](https://xgr19.github.io)

-**News**: Our extended draft of the journal version is https://github.com/xgr19/Mousika/tree/Mousikav2
+This repository consists of two branches, the ["main"](https://github.com/xgr19/Mousika/tree/main) branch provides the demo code of generating distilled BDT from RF and then installing it to switches, ["Mousikav2"](https://github.com/xgr19/Mousika/tree/Mousikav2) branch provides the whole distillation codes in the extended ToN version.

-This repository provides part of the code used to run a demo, and all the code will be released after we extend this paper into a journal version.
+We hope that our another In-network intelligence work [Soter](https://github.com/xgr19/Soter) would be also helpful for you.

 ## Code Architecture